tbmoon/facenet/README.md

 - Align face image files by following David Sandberg's instruction (part of "Face alignment").
   - https://github.com/davidsandberg/facenet/wiki/Classifier-training-of-inception-resnet-v1

+- Write list file of face images by running "datasets/write_csv_for_making_dataset.ipynb"
+  - This is aready in the directory of datasets so that you don't need to do again if you are urgent.
+  - To run this one need to modify path in accordance with location of image dataset.

 -

 # References
 - https://github.com/liorshk/facenet_pytorch